logeshwari2004/convolutional-denoising-autoencoder/README.md

 ## DESIGN STEPS

+### STEP 1:
-### STEP 1:Import the necessary libraries and dataset.
+Import the necessary libraries and dataset.
+### STEP 2:
-### STEP 2:Load the dataset and scale the values for easier computation.
+Load the dataset and scale the values for easier computation.
+### STEP 3:
-### STEP 3:Add noise to the images randomly for both the train and test sets.
+Add noise to the images randomly for both the train and test sets.
+### STEP 4:
-### STEP 4:Build the Neural Model using
+Build the Neural Model using
 *Convolutional Layer
 *Pooling Layer
 *Up Sampling Layer.
 Make sure the input shape and output shape of the model are identical.
+### STEP 5:
-### STEP 5:Pass test data for validating manually.
+Pass test data for validating manually.
+### STEP 6:
-### STEP 6:Plot the predictions for visualization.
+Plot the predictions for visualization.

 ## PROGRAM